avapirev/Distributed-Computing-Framework/README.md

 # Distributed Computing Framework
 Framework for deploying Hadoop and Spark on a shared cluster within a batch job.

-The official repository is hosted on Bitbucket [here](https://bitbucket.org/avapirev/distributed-computing-framework/src/master/).
+The official repository is hosted [here](https://bitbucket.org/avapirev/distributed-computing-framework/src/master/).

 What is DCF
 ===========